 - Open API and clouds

-Considering this, we based our future challenger bank architecture on five key topics:
+Considering this, we based our future challenger bank design architecture on five key topics:

-In this financial UX case study, we will not delve into a huge description of our UX engineering process, because the UXDA approach is described in our previous case study.
-The most important things being done at UX engineering stage are identifying primary user scenarios, analyzing and determining key functionality, creating information architecture and exploring trending technologies to provide the most simple and clear solution for the user’s financial journey.
+In this mobile banking UX case study, we will not delve into a huge description of our financial UX engineering process, because the UXDA approach is described in our previous case study.
+The most important things we need to do at UX engineering stage are identifying primary user scenarios, analyzing and determining key functionality, creating information architecture and exploring trending technologies to provide the most simple and clear solution for the user’s financial journey.